WQMF

 WQMF (95.7 FM) is a mainstream rock radio station in Louisville, Kentucky.
 The station is licensed by the Federal Communications Commission (FCC) to the nearby city of Jeffersonville, Indiana, and broadcasts with an effective radiated power (ERP) of 28.5 kW.
-The station's studios are in the Louisville enclave of Watterson Park and the transmitter site is near Elizabeth, Indiana, west of the Ohio River.
+The station's studios are in the Louisville enclave of Watterson Park and its transmitter site is near Elizabeth, Indiana, west of the Ohio River.
 The station is owned by iHeartMedia.

 Station history

-95.7 signed on as WQHI in April 1974 as HI 95, an automated Top 40 station utilizing TM's "Stereo Rock" format.
+95.7 signed on as WQHI in April 1974 as HI 95, an automated Top 40 station using TM's "Stereo Rock" format.
 The first song played when HI 95 signed on was "Oh My My" by Ringo Starr.